tran4code/calorieApp_server/README.md

 - **ChatGPT4 generated WorkOut plan** Now you can get customized and more accurate work out plan.

-- **ChatGPT generated diet plan** Now you can get customized and more accurate diet plan.
+- **ChatGPT4 generated diet plan** Now you can get customized and more accurate diet plan.

 and more: